 Buyer intelligence, not just a directory

-AutomationVendorGuide is shifting from content pages into decision infrastructure for AI automation purchasing: intake, matching, scoring, routing, vendor verification, and ongoing intelligence.
+AutomationVendorGuide is a trusted AI implementation intelligence platform for SMB operators, not just a directory.
+It is decision infrastructure for AI automation purchasing: intake, matching, scoring, routing, vendor verification, and ongoing intelligence.

 Buyer intelligence model